-The decade gave us classic comedies like The Office to Arrested Development, the beauty of MTV's Laguna Beach, sitcoms that made listening to a fake laugh track actually enjoyable, and a whole bunch of other goodies.
-With this much greatness, it can be hard to pick what to binge first.
-Have no fear; I wrangled up some of the greatest shows of the period.
-Ahead, here are some of the very best 2000s TV shows that you should rewatch, like, immediately.
+The '00s gave us classic comedies like The Office and Arrested Development, copious iconic reality shows, dozens of comforting favorites, and more.
+With this much greatness, it can be hard to decide what to binge, so we rounded up some of the best 2000s TV shows that you should rewatch immediately.

 Starring: Jennifer Garner, Ron Rifkin, Carl Lumbly, Kevin Weisman, and Victor Garber